 If you find yourself in the enviable position of having the money to spend on a dedicated backup shelter, you are a lucky soul indeed.
 Still, with some planning and prioritized action, it is possible for most people make this a reality (notice I mentioned the word "prioritized").

-By the WE2s Both of us now have a spanking new pair of insulated winter hiking britches with suspenders!
-We might add though, that it seems like most of the big box stores seem to think that women don't spend much time out in the elements, and only … [Read more...] about Insulated Britches
+Both of us now have a spanking new pair of insulated winter hiking pants with suspenders!
+We might add though, that it seems like most of the big box stores seem to think that women don't spend much time out in the elements, and only want the "pretty little pink things" that could cost them their … [Read more...] about Insulated Pants and Overalls

 Nifty idea for a little room heater.
 And it does work!
 It got above zero today, so I went out to the greenhouse and dug through my terra cotta pots.
 And I didn't have a rectangular tin pan, so I grabbed a tin coffee can to play with.
-I think … [Read more...] about Heat a Room on Pennies A Day
+I think it would definitely work better with what he did as I … [Read more...] about Heat a Room on Pennies A Day

-Bev's Note: Inexpensive housing for a BOL, but these are also great for extra storage!
 As the housing market begins to improve, the costs of buying a home for a young couple or a first-time homeowner may become too high for some.
-Those who are … [Read more...] about From Truck Trailer To New Home
+Those who are looking for a way to minimize the costs of a house, as well as become part of the green movement, can look into one of the newest phenomena in … [Read more...] about Shipping Container Houses – From Truck Trailer To New Home

-Always Think About Layers by Jason It is no secret that wearing layers of clothing is a very sensible idea, especially if you are going to be exposed to the elements.
-It can also be a great benefit if you are going to be going from warm to cold and … [Read more...] about Guest Post: Always Think About Layers
+It is no secret that wearing layers of clothing is a very sensible idea, especially if you are going to be exposed to the elements.
+It can also be a great benefit if you are going to be going from warm to cold and all points in between in a short space of time because it provides you with the … [Read more...] about Cold Weather Clothing Layers